lugg/react-native-android-config/README.md

 ## More on Gradle, config variables and 12 factor

-In case you're wondering how to keep secrets outside your source: create `android/config.properties`:
+In case you're wondering how to keep secrets outside your source code: create `android/config.properties`:

 ```
 API_URL="https://:secret@myapi.com"